 So say you’ve written a 20 min string quartet the players will cost you £960 (£120 x 4 players x 2 3h sessions).
 Though string quartets are classical the ‘classical rates’ are for orchestra rather than chamber music.
 Even if you get through all 20 mins in one 3h session you are still obliged to pay for the two sessions.
 You can then do almost whatever you want with the music you recorded (in line with the MU/BPI agreement) however there are some extra things that will come up in point 5 like PPL.

 You need to book somewhere to record the music and someone to record it.
 This is where artistic choice comes into the recording process.
 What kind of acoustic do you want?
 What kind of recording style do you want?
 Are there live electronics, how should they be recorded?
 Mic choices?
 And numerous other things will influence your choices on where.
 As for the who I like to use someone who can read music and is an exceptional engineer.
-This is because he knows what’s going on and can be a second pair of ears to pick up any mistakes.
+This is because they know what’s going on and can be a second pair of ears to pick up any mistakes.
 I wouldn’t suggest you ask Jane from the pub who does live sound every Friday night, you need someone who knows how to mic classical instruments.
 But find someone you are comfortable working with and is good at what they do.
 Timothy Cooper has recorded almost everything of mine.
 A producer might also be useful but I’ve no experience with that.

 Finally make sure your parts are clear.
 So much recording time can be wasted by unclear parts or notation.
 Get the music to the players well in advance of the recording so they can get back to you with any questions.
 3 hours is not a long time when you are in the studio.
 Make notes constantly do not think you are going to remember take 34b is better than 32d.